As above, so below: Bare metal Rust generics 2/2

 if block.is_subset_of(&merge_buffer[offset_into_sector..sector.size]) {

-self.write_bytes(block, &sector, address)?;
+self.write_bytes(block, §or, address)?;

 } else {